-In many smaller agencies, the role of advertising account planner is part of the work of an advertising account executive or advertising account manager and it is common for graduates to enter planning work through this route.
+In many smaller agencies, the role of advertising account planner is part of the work of an advertising account executive or advertising account manager and it's common for graduates to enter planning work through this route.

 Accomplished account planners are increasingly included in management teams that are setting up their own agencies, and the development of internet commerce has led to further opportunities.

-With experience, a good reputation and contacts within the industry, other options in developing your career might include setting up your own agency or working on a freelance basis.
+With experience, a good reputation and contacts within the industry, other options might include setting up your own agency or working on a freelance basis.

 The transferable skills gained through working in planning, especially business management, people management and creative thinking, can be applied to many other industries and used in areas such as brand consultancy, qualitative research, communications and broadcasting.